aka: Time Storm

 - This was the goal of Big Bad Time Master from Freedom Force when he tried to break the Celestial Clock.
 At the end of the game, Man-Bot makes a Heroic Sacrifice and locks himself inside the clock to allow the rest of the heroes to escape.
 Wraiths of Chaos begin attacking the clock because of his presence there, locking Man-Bot in an Endless Struggle to keep the Celestial Clock going and prevent another time crash from happening.

-- In a particular test chamber in Portal 2, Cave Johnson claims:
+- In a particular test chamber in Portal 2, the automatic PA system gives you a warning:

 - In the original Red Alert, using the Chronosphere too much could trigger a mild form of these - a swirling distortion in the map that fried any nearby units or buildings with lightning or tore them apart as it roved around at random.
 Which naturally led to some players using as many Chrono-based abilities as possible in hopes of triggering one near their opponent's base.